NaixGames/Polycosmos/README.md

 - Number of Pact of Punishments: tweak how high each pact of punishment starts, and so how many of this items are in the pool.
 - Value of filler items: tweak how much currency each filler item gives you.
 Can use to turn off filler items
 - Number of locations behind the score system in the score based mode.
+- Keepsakesanity: Keepsakes are shuffled into the item pool, and giving the first nectar to each NPC becomes a location.
+Excludes Hades and Persephone.
+NPCs can be befriended after obtaining their corresponding item and location check as normal.

+Victory conditions tweaks:
+- Minimum number of victories against Hades.
+- Mininum number of victories with different weapons against Hades.

 Quality of Life:
 - Contractor have all upgrades available to buy from the start.
+Fated list available from start.
+Lounge available from the start.
+Brooker available from the start.
+Demeter can appear from the first run.
 - The order in which Extreme Measures affects bosses can be reversed.
 So the first leve affects Hades (instead of the Furies), the second one the heroes and so on.
 Can be toggle from the .yaml, but it is recommended for a more balanced experience.

 # Requirements